capactio/capact/docs/proposal/20211207-delegated-storage.md

 ## Assumptions

 1. Content Developer should be able to:
     1. Write manifests without specifying a storage backend (use default one configured by Cluster Admin).
+In this case, a static TypeInstance value is stored in the default storage backend.
     1. Specify a specific storage backend as a part of a given Implementation.
+This case supports both static and dynamic TypeInstance values.
+1. Cluster Admin can configure default backend storage for static values.
 1. There are two different cases when it comes CRUD operations on TypeInstances:
-    1. CRUD operations on TypeInstance actually manages external resource (e.g. Vault) -> CRUD operations on TI in Local Hub actually creates, updates and deletes a given resource.
+    1. CRUD operations on TypeInstance actually manages external resource (e.g. Vault).
+That is, CRUD operations on TypeInstances in Local Hub actually creates, updates and deletes a given resource.
     1. CRUD operations on TypeInstance represents external resources managed in different way (e.g. by running Helm.install).
-CRUD operations on TI in Local Hub actually registers, unregisters and updates references for external state without changing them.
+That is, CRUD operations on TypeInstances in Local Hub actually registers, unregisters and updates references for external state without changing them.

 ## Prerequisites